Click on thumbnails below for larger pics....

 Not the best thought out product for installation- they could have designed the rear mount plates in such a way that the nylok nuts would be held in place so you don't have to find new yoga positions to hold a 7mm ignition wrench on the nut while tightening the hex screws with a 2.5mm HEX key.....oh well, it seems to be an improvement once installed.

-Scion All-Weather (Rubber) Floor Mat set (P/N PT908-18130-20) installed from Frank Toyota/Scion, a little less slippery than the OE carpet and should last forever.....and the OE carpet mats will be relegated to storage since they cannot be replaced, now everything is Toyota 86 logo.
+Scion All-Weather (Rubber) Floor Mat set (P/N PT908-18130-20) from Amazon installed, a little less slippery than the OE carpet and should last forever.....and the OE carpet mats will be relegated to storage since they cannot be replaced, now everything is Toyota 86 logo.

 Depo Racing 60mm Oil Pressure/Temp Gauge (P/N WA603426B, installation instructions HERE) from Tuner Parts Direct installed using:

 ProSport Oil Galley Plug 1/8 NPT (P/N PRS PSNUT) for the oil temp sender

 NOTE: The Subaru OEM Oil Galley Plug is threaded for 1/8 BSPT senders and DOES NOT WORK for 1/8 NPT senders.

 Pegasus Pressure Gauge Adapter, 1/8 BSP Male & Female, 1/8 NPT Female Tee for the new oil pressure sender and retention of the existing OE sender, ATI Vent Pod 60mm (P/N ATI VPOD-72)